andilore/chemistry-youtube-videos/README.md

 # Chemistry YouTube Channels + Vidoes

 ## Description:
-This project uses YouTube APIs to gather data on the most popular Chemistry-Based Channels on YouTube.
+This project uses YouTube APIs to gather data from YouTube on the most popular Chemistry-Based Channels.
 We analyze metrics like their view counts, subscriber counts, and video counts.
 We explore what it takes to be a successful Chemistry Channel on YouTube.

 ## Instructions for Running the Script:
 This project requires a YouTube API to wrangle the data.